edojatheophilus/PortfolioProjects/SQL/README.md

 # Walmart Sales Dataset Analysis

 ## Introduction
-This readme provides an overview of the analysis performed on the Walmart sales dataset using SQL queries.
+Walmart sales analysis using SQL queries.
 The dataset contains information on sales transactions including invoice details, customer demographics, product details, and financial metrics.

-Dataset Overview
+## Dataset Overview
 The dataset used for analysis is stored in the WalmartSales table within the PortfolioProject database.
 It includes the following key columns:

 Invoice_ID: Unique identifier for each transaction.